 State Senator Robert O'Leary received his B.S. from Georgetown University, his M.P.A. from Harvard University, and his Ph.D. from Tufts University.
 Before his election to the State Legislature in 2000, Senator O'Leary was a college history professor and a faculty member at the Massachusetts Maritime Academy.
 He has also served as a Barnstable County Commissioner and was a member of the Cape Cod Commission and the Cape Cod National Seashore Advisory Council.
 Currently serving his second term as the Senator from the Cape and Islands, he is chairman of the Energy Committee.
 He is a member of many groups, including the Zoning Reform Working Group, Cape and Islands Workforce Investment Board, and the Lyme Disease Task Force.

 State Senator Bruce E. Tarr, a Republican from Gloucester, has been a member of the Massachusetts General Court since 1991, when he won election to the House of Representatives on behalf of the 5th Essex District.
 In 1995, Bruce was elected to the Massachusetts State Senate, succeeding Senator Robert Buele, who had served for 16 years.
 In 1999, he was named the Assistant Minority Whip of the Senate, and in 2001, he became the Minority Whip, or the Second Assistant Minority Leader.
-Senator Tarr represents the First Essex and Middlesex District, consisting of the City of Gloucester, and the towns of Boxford, Essex, Georgetown, Groveland, Hamilton, Ipswich, Manchester, Middleton, Newbury, North Andover (Precincts 2, 3, 5 and 7), North Reading, Rockport, Rowley, Wenham, West Newbury, and Wilmington.
+Senator Tarr represents the First Essex and Middlesex District, consisting of the City of Gloucester, and the towns of Boxford, Essex, Georgetown, Groveland, Hamilton, Ipswich, Manchester-by-the-Sea, Middleton, Newbury, North Andover (Precincts 2, 3, 5 and 7), North Reading, Rockport, Rowley, Wenham, West Newbury, and Wilmington.
 Preceding his 1990 election to the House of Representatives, Senator Tarr worked in numerous family businesses as well as being employed by the United States Attorney's office for the District of Massachusetts.
 He was educated at Gloucester High School, where he graduated in 1983, and went on to Suffolk University, where he graduated in 1987 with a B.S. in Business Administration and Suffolk Law School with a Juris Doctorate in 1990.

 Representative Anthony J. Verga, a Democrat from Gloucester, Massachusetts has been a member of the House of Representatives since 1994.Representative Verga serves the communities of Gloucester, Rockport, and Essex.
 He is Vice-Chair of the Joint Committee on Local Affairs, Counties and Regional Government.
 He is also a member of the Joint Committee on Natural Resources.
 Prior to his election to the House, Representative Verga served for thirteen years as the Executive Director of the Gloucester Fisheries Commission.
 During his tenure in House of Representatives, he has focused on key issues in education, the economy, the environment, and health care.
 Outside of his seat in the State House, Representative Verga is a legislative member of the Atlantic States Marine Fisheries Commission and was previously the Chairman of their Shrimp Section.
 In 2001, Representative Verga received the prestigious Belding Award for excellence in his field, and his exemplary advocacy for the fishing industry, the environment and land conservation.
 Representative Verga and his wife Adrienne are the parents of seven sons and one daughter, and the grandparents of fourteen grandchildren.